What is Depreciation Expense?

 Periodic Depreciation Expense = Beginning Value of Asset * Factor / Useful Life

-The depreciation expense changes every year, because it is multiplied with the beginning value of the asset, which decreases over time due to accumulated depreciation.
+The depreciation expense amount changes every year because the factor is multiplied with the previous period’s net book value of the asset, decreasing over time due to accumulated depreciation.

-See how the declining balance method is used in our financial modelling course.
+See how the declining balance method is used in our financial modeling course.

-Under this method, the depreciation expense per unit produced is found by dividing the fair value, less residual value, of the asset by its useful life in terms of units, or the number of products, that it can be used to manufacture.
-This method sets a higher expense when production is higher, to match the higher usage of the equipment.
-It is, obviously, most useful for production machinery.
+Under the units-of-production method, the depreciation expense per unit produced is calculated by dividing the historical value of the asset minus the residual value by its useful life in terms of units (or the total number of products that it is expected to be able to manufacture).
+The method records a higher expense amount when production is high to match the equipment’s higher usage.
+It is, obviously, most useful for depreciating production machinery.

 Unit Depreciation Expense = (Fair Value – Residual Value) / Useful Life in Units